 Most benefits are based on your weekly earnings on the date of injury.

 Temporary disability is paid at two-thirds of your average weekly wage.
 So, if you earned $900 per week, your temporary disability rate would be $600 per week.
-The current maximum temporary disability rate is $1,010.50 per week for injuries which occur in 2012 and is subject to a cost of living increase each year.
+The maximum temporary disability rate will depend on the date of injury.

 It is important to consider income from second jobs.
 These earnings may increase your temporary disability rate.